nww/nightnight/README.md

 ####Adjusting the time.

-If you'd like you can adjust the times for wake and sleep for yoru site.
+If you'd like you can adjust the times of the quick install for wake and sleep for your site.
 We suggest 6am `0600` and 10pm `2200` as default wake and sleep time, but you can change these times in the script.
 For example if we want to wake up at 6:30am and 11pm then the script is adjusted to the following.

 ```
 <script async=true src="https://wwww.neeleyworldwide.com/0630/2300/nightnight.js"></script>